andymac1091/CASA0005book/docs/01-prac1.md

 9. Right click on the London boroughs layer > Properties > Joins
 10. Click the plus button at the bottom of the box
-11. Complete the dialouge box
+11. Complete the dialogue box

 <img src="prac1_images/qgis_join.png" width="500pt" style="display: block; margin: auto;" />